Prakash Bare: Tech career

 Prakash has held various technology and business positions in electronics design industry in the US and India.
 He was a co-founder of GDA Technologies Inc, one of the pioneering Electronic Design Services(EDS) companies.
 GDA, listed as one of the fastest-growing privately held companies in US by Inc Magazine its annual INC500 list in 2002, was subsequently acquired by Rambus Inc and L&T Technology Services in March 2007.
-He is currently the Co-founder of Sinergia Media Labs, based in Smartcity Kochi which is into digital transformation services.
+He is currently the Co-founder & Chief Gardener of Sinergia Media Labs, based in Smartcity Kochi which is into digital transformation services solutions provider.